Schorlemmer Dragoons

 N.B.: standards captured by the Russians at the battle of Palzig prove that the regiment simultaneously carried standards dating from Frederick Wilhelm I and wearing his monogram (FWR) and standards wearing Frederick II's monogram (FR).

-N.B.: the Dessauer Spezifikation of 1737 and the Darmstädter Fahnenbuch of 1742 both mention red corners instead of golden corners as illustrated above.
-It is possible that the original colour of these corners was red since faded red silk looks golden.
+N.B.: the Dessauer Spezifikation of 1737 and the Darmstädter Fahnenbuch of 1742 both mention red corner wedges instead of golden flames as illustrated above.
+It is possible that the original colour of these corner wedges was red since faded red silk looks golden.
+The same phenomenon can be seen with the flag of the 1st Duchy of Warsaw Chasseurs à Cheval.
+When issued in 1809 this latter flag was bright crimson.
+However, photographs of the flag today show it to be gold as a result of the red dye fading and the stained silk becoming visible.

 References